tillhabersetzer/MEG-SCANS/README.md

 # MEG-SCANS: Code for Technical Validation

-This repository contains the code used for the technical validation and generation of plots for the MEG-SCANS (Stories, Chirps, AND Noisy Sentences) dataset publication.
+This repository contains the code used for the technical validation and generation of plots for the MEG-SCANS (Stories, Chirps, And Noisy Sentences) dataset publication.

 ## Dataset and Publication